basitk41/javascript-1.0/README.md

 # javascript-1.0
-this the very basic course of javascript in I covered almost all topics that are important to know for a javascript developer.
+This is the very basic course of Javascript in I covered almost all topics that are important to know for a Javascript developer.